 Shredding paper or fabric is as normal as rooting for your pig.
 They love to make a bed and whether they grab your old newspaper, laundry, or a sheet off the bed, it's bound to happen.
 Snippet used to run through the house with a newspaper before tearing it up.
 Brad regularly shredded his papers into a huge pile in the kitchen.
 Far better to offer old blankets, towels, newspapers or phone books for entertainment, than to find your designer draperies, couch cushion or down comforter ripped to ribbons and made into a pig bed.
 If your pig is cold he'll start looking for bedding material.
 Give him a good selection to call his own, but don't be surprised if he goes "shopping" for more.
 Oh...a word of warning...down comforters, after a pig "attack", look like a chicken exploded.
 I've found it best to offer these, when donated, to the barn pigs no matter how nice they look in the kitchen corner for the house pig.
 One little hole and a clump of escaped down combined with a blast of air from the forced air furnace...well, you get the idea.
 Feathers on the counter, feathers everywhere!
 Won't do THAT again!

-And another memory...a couple I know have a pig who has his own decorating ideas.
-They special ordered a cammo patterned couch and proudly placed it in their living room.
+And another memory...a couple I knew had a pig who had his own decorating ideas.
+They special ordered a cammo patterned couch from Cabella's and proudly placed it in their living room.
 It wasn't inexpensive and I believe they waited some time for its arrival.
 Within a day or two Charles the pig apparently decided cammo wasn't his thing and, with his tusk, ripped it from one end to the other.
-I'm not sure what became of the couch, but Charles moved to the barn.
+I'm not sure what became of the couch, but Charles was moved to the barn.

 ...RAID THE REFRIGERATOR?